ueen/Rechnify/README.md

 # Rechnify / Invoicify
 simplify sending invoices
 --------
-Created as an way to ease sending invoices via e-mail to nonprofit clubs for small fees. its in german should be easy to cutomize.
+Created as an way to ease sending invoices via e-mail to nonprofit clubs for small fees. its in german should be easy to cutomize or modify.

 Just html, css, js, php, no database, no dependencies.

+Change recipient email in `send.php`.
-Cutomize `was.json` (items to add to the invoice) and `vorlage.json` (recipient and email content).
+Cutomize `was.json` (items to add to the invoice) and `vorlage.json` (email content, impressum link).

 Basic password protection
-set `pw` in `vorlage.json` to true and add the hash (create a file with the code below and use pwhash.php?pw=yourw to generate it).
+set `pw_protect` in `send.php` to true and add the `pw_hash_bcrypt` (create a file with the code below and use /pwhash.php?pw=yourpw to generate it).

 `pwhash.php`
 ```